 According to the US Department of Transportation, based on reports from consumers, moves from New York to Los Angeles performed by professional movers could cost between $2500 and $7300.
 That’s a pretty wide range, and factors impacting the price include:

-Your move charges will vary based on the weight of the goods you are having transported, and how much work will be needed to load and unload.
+Your move charges will vary based on the weight of the goods you are having transported from NYC, and how much work will be needed to load and unload.
 If your origin or destination home has stairs or a long, steep driveway, those factors will add to the cost.
 Similarly, if in either location, the large moving truck is unable to park for an extended period in front of the residence, requiring a shuttle to be conducted using a smaller vehicle, that will add to the charge (time and labor).